Uniswap/universal-router/README.md

 Please read the [Contributions](https://github.com/Uniswap/universal-router#contributions) section before submitting a Pull Request.

+To see the commit of the smart contracts that was used in the latest deployment, see branch `deployed-commit`.
+To see the addresses of this latest deployment on each network, see folder `deploy-addresses`.

 ## High-Level Overview

 The Universal Router is a ERC20 and NFT swap router that allows users greater flexibility when performing trades across multiple token types.